aleen42/PersonalWiki/projectManagement/review/review.md

 - A(n) <ins>**network diagram**</ins> is a schematic display of the logical relationships among project activities and their sequencing.
 - In a network diagram, a(n) <ins>**node**</ins> is the starting and ending point of an activity.
 - In a(n) <ins>**start-to-finish**</ins> relationship, the "from" activity must start before the "to" activity can be finished.
-- <ins>**Dummy activi**</ins> have no duration and no resources but are occasionally needed on AOA network diagrams to show logical relationships between activities.
+- <ins>**Dummy activities**</ins> have no duration and no resources but are occasionally needed on AOA network diagrams to show logical relationships between activities.
+- A hierarchical structure that identifies the project’s resources by category and type is known as a(n) <ins>**Resources Break**</ins>.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>